-P684 Damping factor
+P684 Damping Factor

-Sets the value of damping applied to the "speedy" velocity measurement.
+Sets the value of damping applied to the sensor's velocity measurement.
 Default = 5 seconds

 Note: This parameter is ignored by the "MicroFlow" (its internal default = 24) until a different value is set.
 0 = least damping, 28 = most damping.